 In 1984, Crawford accepted the head women’s track & field position at Texas and continued to build on her record of success.
 Between 1984 and 1992, Crawford’s Longhorns won 18 Southwest Conference Championships – four in cross country, eight in indoor track & field, and six in outdoor track & field.
 The team also won five NCAA championships during her tenure, including the only triple crown in NCAA women’s history in 1986.

-Crawford accepted a new challenge in 1992 as she became director of men’s and women’s track & field and cross country at Cal Poly.
+Crawford accepted a new challenge in 1992 as she became head coach of women’s track & field and cross country at Cal Poly.
+She later became Director of the men’s and women’s programs in 1996.
 She has directed the Mustangs to three individual national championships in track & field, as well as team conference championships in both men’s and women’s cross country.
 In her over-twenty-year tenure as a head coach, Crawford has coached twelve Olympians and over 125 All Americans.

 Crawford has also served the sports of cross country and track & field in several national leadership roles.
 She has served as President of the Women’s College Cross Country Association and as President of the U.S. Track Coaches Association (1999-2001).
 Crawford currently sits on the board of directors of USATF and is the coordinator of Olympic development for women’s middle distance running.
 She also serves as the chairperson for the USATF Coaches Advisory Committee.